 - 1 piece (2 inches) vanilla bean, split lengthwise

 - 1 long strip lemon zest, preferably organic

 - 1/2 cup egg yolks, (7 or 8 large yolks)

 - 1/4 cup plus 3 tablespoons granulated sugar

 - 2 tablespoons cornstarch

 - 6 tablespoons turbinado sugar

-- 5. About 20 minutes before serving, remove the cazuelitas from the refrigerator and discard the plastic wrap.
+- About 20 minutes before serving, remove the cazuelitas from the refrigerator and discard the plastic wrap.
 Use a paper towel to gently blot any surface moisture from the top of each.
 Sprinkle 1 tablespoon turbinado sugar evenly over each custard.
-Caramelize the sugar on the surface in any of the 2 ways described below the recipe.
-Serve at once.
+Caramelize the sugar on the surface in any of the 3 ways described below the recipe.

 - Serve at once.